 Attached to the corner of the building at Smithfield Street and Fifth Avenue is a device that has been informing people walking around Pittsburgh the precise time of day for over a hundred years.
 The Kaufmann’s clock and is an architectural masterpiece, providing all who see it with both the time and a unique art experience.

 The clock has always been a well-known spot in the downtown area for people to meet before doing other things.
 "Meet me under the Kaufmann's Clock" became a common phrase for those who live in and around Pittsburgh.
-Known as the Macy's Clock since the store changed ownership in 2006, the clock continues to be a popular meeting place.
+Begrudglingly known as the Macy's Clock since the store changed ownership in 2006, the clock continued to be a popular meeting place.

-The present Kaufmann’s Clock was designed to replace one that stood on a post located outside the building beginning in 1887 (shown above in 1912).
-The current clock was designed by the Coldwell Clock Company of New York and was installed in 1913.
+The present Kaufmann’s Clock was designed to replace the four-faced one that stood on a post located outside the building at the corner of Smithfield and Fifth Avenue beginning in 1884 (shown above in 1912).
+The current bronze clock, all 2500 pounds of it, was designed by the Coldwell Clock Company of New York and was installed in 1913.

 <Historical Facts> <> <Brookline History>